-The DFE have finally published additional information for schools after the initial announcement on Sunday 10th May.
-Some primary schools may open their doors and allow students to return to school as early as 1st June.
-The new guidance also reveals that schools and colleges will be expected to provide some face to face support for year 10 and year 12 pupils from 1st June.
+The DfE has finally published additional information for schools after the initial announcement on Sunday 10th May 2020.
+Some primary schools may open their doors and allow students to return to school as early as 1st June 2020.
+The new guidance also reveals that schools and colleges will be expected to provide some face to face support for year 10 and year 12 pupils, from 1st June 2020.

 Personal Protective Equipment

 The guidance states PPE (Personal Protective Equipment) is not deemed to be necessary for most education staff beyond what they would normally need for their work, even if they are unable to maintain the recommended 2-meter distance from others.
 The occasions where PPE is needed are for those children where PPE is already being used as part of their routine care and if a child shows symptoms of coronavirus and needs direct care until they return home.